-Mizoram is the north-eastern landlocked state, bordering with Tripura, Assam and Manipur.
+Mizoram is a northeastern landlocked state, bordering Tripura, Assam, and Manipur.
 The name is derived from Mizo, the name of the native inhabitants, and Ram, which means land, and thus Mizoram means Land of the Mizos.
 Within the northeast region, it is the southernmost landlocked state, sharing borders with three of the Seven Sister States, namely Tripura, Assam, and Manipur.
 It’s hilly terrain and full of Flora and Fauna.

 Nagaland is a state in north-eastern India.
-It is bordered by the state of Arunachal Pradesh to the north, Assam to the west, Manipur to the south and the Sagaing Region of Myanmar to the east.
-The state is mostly mountainous except those areas bordering Assam valley.
-Mount Saramati is the highest peak in Nagaland with a height of 3,840 metres and its range forms a natural barrier between Nagaland and Burma.
+It is bordered by the state of Arunachal Pradesh to the north, Assam to the west, Manipur to the south, and the Sagaing Region of Myanmar to the east.
+The state is mostly mountainous except for those areas bordering Assam valley.
+Mount Saramati is the highest peak in Nagaland with a height of 3,840 meters and its range forms a natural barrier between Nagaland and Burma.

 Sikkim is the second smallest and least populous state of India, nestled in the eastern Himalayas.
-It is bounded by Tibet on north, Nepal on west, Bhutan on east and West Bengal on south.
+It is bounded by Tibet on the north, Nepal on the west, Bhutan on the east, and West Bengal on the south.
 This land is famous for its rich bio-diversity, beautiful natural landscapes, and culture.
 Sikkim is also known as ‘Drenjong’ and ‘Demazong’.
 ‘Drenjong’ is a Tibetan name that means “Valley of Rice”.
 The name ‘Demazong’ is given by the Bhutias which means ‘The Hidden Valley of Rice’.